Creating a member account in an organization with Amazon Organizations - Amazon Organizations

 The Amazon Web Services accounts page appears, with your new account added to the list.

-9. Now that the account exists and has an IAM role that grants administrator access to users in the management account, you can access the account by following the steps in Accessing member accounts in your organization.
+9. Now that the account exists and has an IAM role that grants administrator access to users in the management account, you can access the account by following the steps in Accessing member accounts in an organization with Amazon Organizations.

 The following code examples show how to use CreateAccount.